Valosin-containing protein: Protein quality control

-The best characterized function of p97 is to mediate a network of protein quality control processes in order to maintain protein homeostasis.
+The best characterized function of VCP is to mediate a network of protein quality control processes in order to maintain protein homeostasis.
 These include endoplasmic reticulum-associated protein degradation (ERAD) and mitochondria-associated degradation.
-In these processes, ATP hydrolysis by p97/CDC48 is required to extract aberrant proteins from the membranes of the ER or mitochondria. p97/CDC48 is also required to release defective translation products stalled on ribosome in a process termed ribosome-associated degradation.
+In these processes, ATP hydrolysis by VCP is required to extract aberrant proteins from the membranes of the ER or mitochondria.
+VCP is also required to release defective translation products stalled on ribosome in a process termed ribosome-associated degradation.
 It appears that only after extraction from the membranes or large protein assembly like ribosome, can polypeptides be degraded by the proteasome.
-In addition to this ‘segregase’ function, p97/CDC48 might have an additional role in shuttling the released polypeptides to the proteasome.
+In addition to this 'segregase' function, VCP might have an additional role in shuttling the released polypeptides to the proteasome.
 This chaperoning function seems to be particularly important for degradation of certain aggregation-prone misfolded proteins in nucleus.
-Several lines of evidence also implicate p97 in autophagy, a process that turns over cellular proteins (including misfolded ones) by engulfing them into double-membrane-surrounded vesicles named autophagosome, but the precise role of p97 in this process is unclear.
+Several lines of evidence also implicate p97 in autophagy, a process that turns over cellular proteins (including misfolded ones) by engulfing them into double-membrane-surrounded vesicles named autophagosome, but the precise role of VCP in this process is unclear.